CapnSammeh/CapnSammeh-Blog/content/posts/sn_update_set_management.md

 ### Update Sets are Feature/Solution Specific

-In order to mitigate the confusion that can easily arise from customisation/configuration within ServiceNow, creating specific update sets for features (or sub-features as the case may require) ensures that development works are adequately grouped and categorised, while also minimising the risk of migrating unintended changes between environments.
+In order to mitigate the confusion that can easily arise from customization/configuration within ServiceNow, creating specific update sets for features (or sub-features as the case may require) ensures that development works are adequately grouped and categorized, while also minimizing the risk of migrating unintended changes between environments.

 ### Complex Feature = Multiple Update Sets

 When developing a feature, or implementing a solution, consider the Update Sets that need to created and their relation to the deliverable/s.
 When creating or performing a change to a complex feature, perhaps it's better to break the Change into Multiple Update Sets; this provides Developers and Administrators with a high-level overview of the complexity of the feature (simply by viewing the number of Update Sets included in the feature), and with the ability to build upon configuration with confidence.

 ### Can this Update Set be *easily* reverted?